wcsmith/draft-quic-receive-ts/draft-smith-quic-receive-ts.md

 : A variable-length integer indicating the largest packet number in the Timestamp Range as follows:

-  For the first Timestamp Range: Gap is the difference between (a) the Largest Acknowledged packet number in the frame and (b) the largest packet in the current (first) Timestamp Range.
+  For the first Timestamp Range: Gap is the difference between (a) the latest received packet number in the Receive Timestamps section in the frame and (b) the largest packet in the current (first) Timestamp Range.

   For subsequent Timestamp Ranges: Gap is the difference between (a) the packet number two lower than the smallest packet number in the previous Timestamp